-NEW Policies Necessary for Federal Reporting
+Policies Necessary for Federal Reporting

-- You must use the same spelling for each staff member between categories and cost groups, this helps us with our federal reporting.
-(Make sure all HR/Finance documents align with KAERS and the Finance Module). - You must make sure that personnel hours are reported accurately in KAERS, budget, and invoices.
+- The same spelling for each staff member between categories and cost groups must be used.
+This helps with the federal reporting process.
+(Please confirm that all HR/Finance documents align with KAERS and the Finance Module). - All personnel hours are to be reported accurately in KAERS, the budget, and the invoices.
 This is to determine if the position is part-time or full-time.
-We need this information for federal reporting. - You must report birth dates and hire dates accurately.
-This means that KAERS and the Finance Module should match.
+This information is also used for the federal reporting process. - All staff birth dates and hire dates should be recorded accurately.
+This means that information for staff in both KAERS and the Finance Module should match.